NotCreative21/shttpd/README.md

 The goal of this project for me is to learn more about Rust and systems level programming while also building a functional webserver.
 The webserver is intended to be small and fast and not be used for a 'general purpose' website.

-It only supports text files as of now.

 ### current features:
 * file caching in memory for fast response
 * optimized response to GET request to increase performance